Meet the people working behind the scenes

 Jose Valdez (he/him)

-Jose is our resident Digital Education & Engagement Strategist, His focus in IT communication and analytics has made him a valuable partner.
-He’s passionate about learning new things and keeping up with cloud IT solutions.
+Over the last few years, Jose has spent his time with NJHRC volunteering and supporting harm reduction services with his IT knowledge.
+His focus in IT communication and analytics has made him a valuable partner in the organization.
+He’s passionate about learning new things and keeping up with IT solutions and digital materials.

 I believe in harm reduction because support makes sense.
 Over time you meet people who struggle with emotions and trauma, and often need to find a safe place to feel heard and accepted.
 Dealing with emotions comes in a variety of ways, I feel we’re out to create better ways to reduce harm to ourselves and showing others the way.